Bangpakok Wittayakom School: History

-Bangpakok Wittayakom school was initiated by พระครูประศาสน์ สิกขกิจ (phra-kru-sas sik-ka-kij), an abbot of Wat Bangpakok.
+Bangpakok Wittayakom school was initiated by Phra Kru Sassikkakij, an abbot of Wat Bangpakok.
 He wanted the ministry of education to open a school in Bangpakok district.
 So, he used the 2nd floor of disciplined building of the Wat Bangpakok for teaching in the beginning.
 Bangpakok Wittayakom School was open for grade 11 on 17 May 1949 for the first time.

-Later, ล้อม ฟักอุดม (lom fuk-u-dom), บุญนาคร มังคะลี (boon-na-korn mung-ka-lee) and ถนอม เอี่ยมทศ (ta-nhom iam-tos) bought a land, gave it to Wat Bangpakok and transferred ownership to Department of General Education.
+Later, Lom Fuk-udom, Boonnakorn Mungkalee and Ta-nhom Iamtos bought land, gave it to Wat Bangpakok and transferred ownership to the Department of General Education.
 Then on 3 January 1951, the school was moved to a new school building on the 9600 m^{2} land.
-In 1964, ล้อม ฟักอุดม (lom fuk-u-dom) donated an additional land 4,048 m^{2} to the school.
+In 1964, Lom Fuk-udom donated an additional land 4,048 m^{2} to the school.
 Now, Bangpakok Wittayakom school has an area of approximately 12,000 m^{2}.
 In 1974, Bangpakok Wittayakom school was approved to open for high school curriculum.

 The school won the ASEAN quiz, organised by the Thai Ministry of Foreign Affairs to commemorate ASEAN’s 41st Anniversary, on 8 August 2008.

 Curriculum

+The major programs in Lower Secondary level include: